shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 For the purposes of this simple pipeline, you will customize the Publisher app to export Maya shader networks as additional publish items from the surfacing step.
 Later in the tutorial, you will put together a quick and dirty solution that allows the shaders to be reconnected to the Alembic geometry caches when referenced downstream.

-**NOTE: The customization you'll be adding is, admittedly, very simple and fragile.
+{% include info title="Note" content="The customization you'll be adding is, admittedly, very simple and fragile.
 A more robust solution might take into account alternate representations of a surfaced character as well as the asset management side of using external images as texture maps.
-This example presents only a starting point for building a real-world solution.**
+This example presents only a starting point for building a real-world solution." %}

 #### Override the Maya collector